 Meals: Breakfast & Dinner

-Enjoy the early morning tea and snacks and then head out for jungle safari at 6:00am.
+Enjoy the early morning tea and snacks and then head out for a jungle safari at 6:00am.
 Ranthambore National Park is one of the finest tiger reserves in India.
 It is in every sense a perfect place for wildlife photography.
-Later come back to hotel, have breakfast and relax.
+Later come back to the hotel, have breakfast and relax.

 Have lunch at the hotel.
 In the late afternoon head out for another jungle safari around 3:00pm, this time on a different path.
 Maybe you get a good chance of sighting the Indian tigers.
 Spend some time watching the peacocks and other animals in their natural habitat.
 The forests around the Ranthambore Fort were once, the private hunting grounds of the Kings of Jaipur.